andreasjansson/Celltone/README.md

 On Linux you also need the ALSA development packages.
 Then, download pyPortMidi.
 I use aalex's fork on BitBucket: https://bitbucket.org/aalex/pyportmidi/downloads/python-portmidi-0.0.7.tar.gz In the python-portmidi directory, run `sudo python setup.py install`.
 If this fails, it should hint at what went wrong.
+Maybe you need to run `sudo easy_install pyrex`?
-Have a look at the installation instructions on https://bitbucket.org/aalex/pyportmidi/wiki/Home for help getting pyPortMidi working.
+There's good documentation at https://bitbucket.org/aalex/pyportmidi/wiki/Home on how to get pyPortMidi working.

 Once that's done, download the Celltone sources, cd into the Celltone directory, and run `sudo python setup.py install`.